codemonkey1101/module-5/README.md

 #### Independent Investigation

-### Using the cheap restaurant ($ < 20>) coupon I attempted to determin how passangers and drivers influence each other with regards to accepting this type of coupon.
+### Using the cheap restaurant ($ < 20) coupon I attempted to determin how passangers and drivers influence each other with regards to accepting this type of coupon.

 ## Observations:

 The total number of accepted coupons of this type was 1878.

-Total restaurant<20 coupons accepted when propogated by:
+The examined propoated data for restaurant<20 coupons was as follows:

 Age:
 - 21-25    403